-A grievance is a formal complaint by a student arising out of an alleged action of the University, including faculty, administrators, and/or staff of the University.
+A formal complaint by a student arises out of an alleged action of the University, including faculty, administrators, and/or staff of the University.
 Such action is alleged by the student to be unauthorized and/or unjustified and adversely affecting the status, rights or privileges of the student, including actions based on race, color, religion, sex, sexual orientation, national origin, age, handicap, or veteran status.

-Students are reminded that the grievance procedure is not designed to replace open communication and understanding that are vital to the academic process.
-The student should, in most circumstances, attempt to first speak directly to the faculty, staff, or administrator of the University whom he or she feels has committed an unfair act against them before filing a grievance.
-If the student wishes to proceed with a grievance, the student may withdraw the grievance at any stage and the process will immediately terminate.
+Students are reminded that the complaint procedure is not designed to replace open communication and understanding that are vital to the academic environment.
+The student should, in most circumstances, attempt to first speak directly to or to the supervisor of the faculty, staff, or administrator of the University whom he or she feels has committed an unfair act against them before filing a formal complaint.
+The student may withdraw the complaint at any stage and the process will immediately terminate.